Exercise and Breast Cancer: Benefits and Guidelines

 By incorporating exercise into the lives of breast cancer patients, it is possible to improve physical functioning, reduce the risk of certain side effects, boost mental well-being, and enhance overall quality of life.
 With the guidance of healthcare professionals, individuals can embark on a safe and effective exercise journey that supports their treatment and recovery process.

-See also Breast Cancer Myths Debunked
+See also Breast Cancer in Young Women: What to Know

 Addressing Potential Barriers and Challenges